W-Sitting Position in Babies and Toddlers – Is It Bad for Your Child?

 Why the W-Sitting Position Should Be Discouraged

-There is a strong reason why a toddler sitting in W-shape needs to be advised to sit properly.
+There is a strong reason why a toddler sitting in a W-shape needs to be advised to sit properly.
 The entire position keeps the weight focused, via the trunk, on a singular spot of the body, barely allowing any necessity or freedom of using the upper portion.
 Apart from that, there are a few disadvantages that arise from sitting in such a pattern all the time.

 • The thigh muscles remain tightened throughout this position.
 When this remains present for a long duration, it can also affect the joints that hold them together, affecting the way your child walk, as well as his gait.
+It could also lead to tightness in the ips muscles, knees, and ankles (5).

 • The core section of the child’s body doesn’t receive enough stress, which makes it weak during development.
 Such a core can result in an unstable movement when the child walks, as well as affect his posture while running or doing various activities.